DevangJayswal/devang-java-teaching-assistance/DemoProjects/maven-sonar-demo/README.md

 * go to terminal and `mvn clean verify sonar:sonar -Dsonar.login=<token_you_generated>`
 * we can use this security token, and then we can run the sonar goal
 * then reports will be automatically available for sonar to analyze, and they will appear on `localhost:9000` dashboard
-* please note that `jacoco-maven-plugin` is present in `pom.xml` in order to generate test report
+* please note that `jacoco-maven-plugin` is present in `pom.xml` for code coverage of unit tests

 ## run
 `mvn clean verify sonar:sonar -Dsonar.login=<token_you_generated>`